AdobeDocs/experience-manager-learn.en/help/assets/overview.md

 >id="aemcloud_assets_overview"
 >title="AEM Assets"
 >abstract="Learn how to quickly find and edit the assets you need."
->additional-url="https://video.tv.adobe.com/v/336196" text="AEM Assets walk through"
+>additional-url="https://video.tv.adobe.com/v/336196" text="AEM Assets walk-through"

-## AEM Assets walk through
+## AEM Assets walk-through

-Watch this end-to-end walk through of AEM Assets that explains what AEM Assets is, and how it might be used to achieve your organization's business goals.
+Learn what AEM Assets is and how it might be used to achieve your organization's business goals.

 >[!VIDEO](https://video.tv.adobe.com/v/336196/?quality=12&learn=on)